mika-okamoto/MindfulTech/README.md

-# MindfulAI: Mental Health in the Tech Workplaces
+# MindfulAI: Mental Health in the Tech Workplace

 Identifying and supporting employees at risk for anxiety and mood disorders through data-driven analysis of risk factors and a custom, patient-specific LLM chatbot enhanced with clinical knowledge.